 One in four students reported being bullied at school.

-40% of students felt constantly under stress and anxious.
+40% of students constantly felt under stress and anxiety.

 One in four students visited a mental health professional in the past year.

-Physical Sensations such as increased heart rate , shallow breathing, tight chest, stomach ache, headache, “Butterflies”
+Physical Sensations such as increased heart rate, shallow breathing, tight chest, stomach ache, headache, and “butterflies”.

-Feelings or Emotions such as worries, apprehension, fear, dread, panic
+Feelings or Emotions such as worries, apprehension, fear, dread, and panic.

 Cognitive/Thought Patterns such as ruminating or obsessing “What if?!” scenarios, scanning for anxiety, overreacting, lashing out, threat

-Behaviour such as withdrawing, isolating, fast repetitive talking, jitters, Avoiding – not going to school or work or avoiding people, thoughts, emotions...
+Behaviour such as withdrawing, isolating, fast repetitive talking, jitters, avoidance of school, work, people, thoughts and emotions.

-One of the higher causes of anxiety are genetics and temperament such as being shy or timid which relates to being reserved or displaying nervousness without major experiences.
+One of the higher causes of anxiety is genetics and temperament, such as being shy or timid, which relates to being reserved or displaying nervousness without major experiences.

-Another cause is parental expectations, which can be experienced in children due to possible pressures of having to perform.
-Sometimes parents may suffer from anxiety and if parents do not model effective coping strategies, kids do not learn how to regulate themselves.
+Another cause is parental expectations, which can be experienced in children due to the possible pressures of having to perform.
+Sometimes parents may suffer from anxiety, and kids do not learn how to regulate themselves if parents do not model effective coping strategies.

-Parents need to learn to be less overprotective which can be taught.
-It is ok to feel distressed sometimes as it helps us problem solve and find solutions as well as feel competent overcoming difficulties.
+Parents need to learn to be less overprotective, which can be taught.
+It is ok to feel distressed sometimes as it helps us problem-solve and find solutions leading to competency in overcoming difficulties.